Boxcar87/lootFilter_Plus/README.md

 # lootFilter_Plus
-partially translated clone of seonHee mod.
+Partially translated clone of seonHee mod.
+Loot filter is different from seonHee.
+Simple and clean.

 Clone this repo directly into mods folder of d2r